 Lake Sorapis, Italy

-If you have always been fascinated by the colors of Canada’s mountain lakes and Patagonia’s mountain peaks, then you’ll love Lake Sorapis in Italy.
+If you have always been fascinated by the colors of Canada’s mountain lakes and Patagonia’s mountain peaks, then you’ll love Lake Sorapis – one of the most beautiful mountain lakes in the Dolomites in Italy.

 This beautiful hike has it all!
 Here, you can find some of the most beautiful mountain scenery in the world and an incredible opal-blue lake that looks like a real-life painting.
 Simply stunning!